OCR-tech/AdaptDL/README.md

 - **Alert Settings**: Adjust sound alert thresholds and preferences.
 - **Voice Command History**: Configure how the system adapts to voice command history. -->

+**Note**: For low-cost solutions, unused/broken screen mobile phones can be used as a webcam for real-time object detection.

 ## Contributing

 - See the [CONTRIBUTING](CONTRIBUTING.md) for detailed guidelines.